 Announcers Will James and Jim Dimino call the highlights.

-This live telecast may be seen on Comcast channel 17, Consolidated Communications channel 17, and AT&T U-Verse channel 14.
-The game will also be streamed from AccessSacramento.org and on the NFHS Network.
+This 7:00 pm game may be seen on Comcast Cable channel 17, Consolidated Communications channel 17, and AT&T U-Verse channel 14.
+The game will also be streamed live on accesssacramento.org and the NFHS Network.

 Any urgency or stress leading up to Friday’s final is unnecessary because the immediate football future for both teams has already been determined; futures that represent both ends of the spectrum.